gmcculloug/playlist_creator/README.md

 - **Core Playlist Detection**: Automatically finds playlists with "core" in the name (case-insensitive)
 - **Fuzzy Matching**: Uses intelligent fuzzy matching to find songs/videos even with slight spelling differences
 - **Real-time Feedback**: Shows progress and results of the playlist creation process
-- **Existing Playlist Updates**: Can add to existing playlists or create new ones
+- **Smart Playlist Updates**: Intelligently update existing playlists with append or reset modes
+- **Diff-based Updates**: Only makes necessary changes to preserve playlist efficiency
 - **Cross-Platform Song Management**: Import songs from Trello and create playlists on Spotify or YouTube